Qumulo/daily-storage-reports-app/readme.md

 email to [mmurray@qumulo.com](mailto:mmurray@qumulo.com) to get a key).

-Once you have an Oauth2 key from Qumulo, just replace `<oauth2key>` in thre requiremenets.txt file with the key you received and uncomment the
+Once you have an Oauth2 key from Qumulo, just replace `<oauth2key>` in thre requirements.txt file with the key you received and uncomment the
 line:

 git+https://<oauth2key>:x-oauth-basic@github.com/Qumulo/qumulo_rest_api